ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 included in :numref:`Table Crop plant functional types`.
 It should be noted that pft-level history output merges all crop types into the actively managed crop type, so analysis of crop-specific output will require use of the land surface dataset to remap the yields of each actively and inactively managed crop type.
+Otherwise, the actively managed crop type will include yields for that crop type and all inactively managed crop types that are using the same parameter set.

 .. _Table Crop plant functional types:

-.. table:: Crop plant functional types (pfts) in CLM5BGCCROP.
+.. table:: Crop plant functional types (pfts) included in CLM5BGCCROP.

  ===  ===========================  ================  ===========================
  ITV  Plant function types (PFTs)  Management Class  Crop Parameters Used